marcoMiglio02/IntroPARCO-2024-H1_Marco_Miglioranza/README.md

 # **High Performance Matrix Operations: OpenMP and SIMD Implementation**

 ## **Overview**
-This repository contains a comprehensive report detailing the implementation and optimization of **matrix transposition** and **symmetry verification** using OpenMP and SIMD techniques.
-The goal of the project was to enhance the performance of these fundamental operations, which are widely used in scientific computing, by leveraging modern parallel computing techniques.
-Significant speedup and efficiency improvements were achieved for both small and large matrices.
+The report will seek to do the implementation and optimization for both the matrix transposition and symmetry checking using OpenMP and Single Instruction Multiple Data.
+These are considered to be valuable contributions toward accelerating such low-level operations with modern, parallel computing techniques.
+There has been a great deal of improvement in speed up and efficiency realized in the work of this kind - the use of small and big matrices.
+It gives an overview of the importance of matrix transposition and symmetry verification in scientific computing, giving reasons for performance with parallelization.

 ---